 President & Chief Executive Officer

-Steve Purves became President & Chief Executive Officer of Maricopa Integrated Health System (MIHS) in September 2013.
-MIHS is Arizona’s largest public healthcare system and Maricopa County’s largest training center for physicians and other healthcare professionals.
-MIHS includes the Maricopa Medical Center, the Arizona Burn Center, the Arizona Children’s Center, a Level I Trauma Center, two behavioral health centers and a network of 13 Federally Qualified Health Centers that serve the entire county.
-MIHS is the longest serving teaching hospital in Arizona with 10 ACGME accredited residency programs with over 350 residents, hundreds of medical student rotations and significant nursing and allied health training programs.
-Purves works with the publicly elected five-member Board of Directors who represent the Maricopa County Special Health Care District, to provide executive leadership for the growth and development of MIHS.
-Since 2013 Mr. Purves led an $86 million financial turnaround at MIHS and helped secure a $935 million bond referendum to replace facilities and to reinvent MIHS’s role as the safety net system of care for Maricopa County, Arizona.
+Steve Purves became President & Chief Executive Officer of Maricopa Integrated Health System (MIHS) in Phoenix, Arizona in September 2013.
+MIHS is Arizona’s largest and longest serving public teaching hospital and healthcare system and includes the Maricopa Medical Center, the Arizona Burn Center, the Arizona Children’s Center, a Level I Trauma Center, two behavioral health centers and a network of 13 Federally Qualified Health Centers that serve Phoenix and Maricopa County.
+MIHS has 10 ACGME accredited residency programs with over 350 residents, hundreds of medical student rotations and significant nursing and allied health training programs.
+Mr. Purves works with the publicly elected five-member Board of Directors who represent the Maricopa County Special Health Care District, to provide executive leadership for the growth and development of MIHS.
+Since 2013, Mr. Purves led a $120 million financial turnaround at MIHS and helped secure $935 million in general obligation bonds passed by voter referendum in 2014.
+These funds will allow MIHS to replace aging facilities and to reinvent its’ care model to better serve the public in the years to come.